 Amsterdam is a compact city, but the sights are spread throughout, making it somewhat difficult to organize an easy-flowing self-guided walking tour.
 To see what we wanted to see, we had to cover some ground, which included a little zigging and zagging.
 With only one day in Amsterdam, we eliminated stops at museums and didn’t even consider attempting a bike rental.
 That being said, we left just enough time in our One Day in Amsterdam Self-Guided Walking Tour to sip on coffee, enjoy the views and wind our day down with a few beers.

 Twice before we have visited Madrid on quick, less-than-24-hour layovers.
 Both times, we dashed through the city to see as many sights in Madrid as we could.
-On this trip we had more time – but still only two days – so we created a self-guided walking tour to sights in Madrid that allowed us to slow down and enjoy the city a little more.
-We’ve outlined 10 sights to see in Madrid, including plazas, churches, markets and museums.
+On this trip we had more time – but still only two days – and we were anxious to show our visiting friends to the best sights in Madrid.
+We’ve outlined 10 sights to see in Madrid – including plazas, churches, markets and museums – as an introduction to the city in the form of a Madrid Self-Guided Walking Tour.

 Singapore Marina Bay self-guided walking tour – Part 2 in a series